Annual Seed Distribution

 Seed Distribution Program

-Seeds that will be offered as part of the 2023 Citizen Distribution Program include the following:
+Seeds that will be offered as part of the 2024 Citizen Distribution Program include the following:

-- Potawatomi Rabbit Bean
+- Odawa Bean

-- Bear Island Flint Corn
+- Seneca Blue Dance Bear Corn

-Please note: all 2023 seeds require full sun for best results.
+Please note: all 2024 seeds require full sun for best results.

 The Tribal Historic Preservation Office maintains and stewards the Tribe’s Seed Collection under its Archives and Collections Program.
 As part of the Institute of Museum and Library Services (IMLS) grant received in 2020, the Department has developed a digital archives website that is accessible to Citizens to explore the Tribe's archival and collection materials, including the Heritage Seed Collection.